 Because of concern for the impending threat of ramped-up incarceration and deportation of immigrants—particularly those from Latin America and those who are Muslim—a number of local faith communities have started the Cincinnati Sanctuary Congregation Coalition.

-On February 13, 2017, the Heritage UU Church Board of trustees voted for the church to become a member of the Coalition in a supporting role.
+On February 13, 2017, the Heritage UU Church Board of trustees voted for the church to become a member of the Coalition as a “Solidarity Congregation,” a congregation in a supporting role.

 This Coalition is something new and evolving.
 Through attendance at two organizational meetings, we at Heritage now know more about how it will operate.

 Within the Cincinnati Sanctuary Congregation Coalition, a team of people will be trained and ready to respond if there is an ICE (Immigration and Customs Enforcement) raid, as happened some years ago at Koch Foods in Butler County.
 The team will fulfill various functions, including videoing what happens, but will not in any way interfere with or impede the actions of the ICE officers.

 Within the Coalition, another team will be interviewing persons or families seeking sanctuary.
 The team will be looking for those who meet certain criteria.

 Sanctuary will be offered only to individuals who have an appeal pending as to their immigration status, but who nevertheless are at risk for immediate deportation.
 (It sounds strange that you can be shipped out of the country even before your appeal is resolved, but it’s true.)
 Thus, sanctuary will be offered only to people who may indeed be allowed to stay in the U.S. legally, but for whom the final status is not yet known.